 - Gates in accordance with drawing 1091010408 sheet 6 shall be provided on all tower legs.
 Where step bolts are fitted, the gates must open upwards and be stable in the open position.
-Gates shall be provided with holes to permit securing by a security lock or nut and bolt. - All gates and corner support angles/brackets shall be supplied pre-wrapped with barbed wire.
+Gates shall be provided with holes for a security lock or nut and bolt. - All gates and corner support angles/brackets shall be supplied pre-wrapped with barbed wire.